Terry McLaurin Player Prop Bets for NFL Week 7 | Washington vs. Green Bay 10/24/2021

 Matchup vs. Green Bay

-- McLaurin's 57 receiving yards in his one matchup against the Packers are 9.5 fewer than his over/under for Sunday's game.
+- McLaurin had 57 receiving yards in one career matchup against the Packers, 8.5 fewer than his receiving yards prop bet over/under for Sunday's game (65.5).

-- McLaurin caught a touchdown pass in that matchup against the Packers.
+- McLaurin caught a touchdown pass in that outing against the Packers.

 - This week McLaurin will face the NFL's fifth-ranked pass defense (223.5 yards allowed per game).

-- At 2.2 passing TDs allowed per game, the Packers defense is ranked 26th in the NFL.
+- At 2.2 passing TDs conceded per game, the Packers defense is ranked 26th in the league.

 Recent Performances

-- In last week's matchup with the Chiefs, McLaurin hauled in four passes for 28 yards while being targeted eight times.
+- In last week's game against the Chiefs, McLaurin was targeted eight times and racked up four catches for 28 yards.

-- McLaurin's over his last three outings stat line reveals 14 catches for 197 yards and two touchdowns.
-He put up 65.7 yards per game, and was targeted 32 times.
+- McLaurin's 32 targets have led to 14 grabs for 197 yards (65.7 per game) and two touchdowns over his last three outings.

 McLaurin's Washington Teammates